manuelluethi/bimpcat/README.md

 ## Dependencies
 The package uses `dplyr`, `tidyr`, and `mice`.

+## Parallelization
+For parallelization, we rely on `parallel`, which is included in the base installation.
+In the end, the package calls high-level functions passed as arguments to the methods and any more complicated  parallelization requires these functions to be parallelizable.

 ## Tested model classes
 The package has been tested on the following model classes so far:
 - `lm`